Are you guys looking to travel from Prague to Budapest? We’re here to help!

 Flying from Prague to Budapest means that you will land in Ferenc Liszt Airport 10 miles/16 km south-east of the city.
 Public transport bus numbers 100E and 200E will take you into Budapest centre and connect to the subway system for citywide travel.
 Tickets can be bought from vending machines at the airport bus stops with prices very similar to those at the Czech end.

 Mention to a Czech that you are taking a taxi to Prague airport and a wry smile may well appear thanks to the notoriously bad reputation of the city’s taxi drivers who await with the intention to fleece any foreign visitor.
 Prices range wildly from fair to rip-off, so agree a price beforehand, and this can also be done via any number of online agencies, Uber and Taxify being the most prominent and reasonable.
 In Prague an Uber will cost you between 350 kc and 750 kc / $32.00 / €28.00.
 Similar rates can be expected in Budapest.

-Alternatively you can book pre-arranged private transfer from Prague’s Airport to the city center for approximately $45.00 / €40.00.
-Likewise you can book pre-arranged private transfer from Budapest’s airport to the city center for the same price.
+Alternatively, you can book a pre-arranged private transfer from Prague’s Airport to the city center for approximately $45.00 / €40.00.
+Likewise, you can book pre-arranged private transfer from Budapest’s airport to the city center for the same price.